-If you have general questions about dementia or want to know more about dementia research and how you and your loved ones can get involved, our Dementia Research Infoline can help.
+If you have questions about dementia, want to know more about dementia research or about how you and your loved ones can get involved in studies, our Dementia Research Infoline can help.

-Our Information Officers can provide information, help answer your questions or help you find other organisations better able to assist.
+Our Information Officers can provide information, help answer your questions or help you find other organisations better able to assist with your enquiry.

 It is not within our remit to assist students with their projects.
 However, if you are a student and are unable to find the help you need using the information available on our website, please do contact us and we will endeavour to reply to you within five working days.